The notary statement needs to reflect the date you completed the notary act, which in this example is 6/15/20XX. You may not use a date in the past.

 Proceedings include depositions, arbitrations and hearings that occur as part of any criminal, civil and administrative proceeding.
 For more information, see this announcement from the Pennsylvania Department of State.

-No, your $10,000 notary bond meets the requirement of the notary law for standard face to face notarizations, electronic notarizations and remote online notarizations.
+No, your notary bond meets the requirement of the notary law for standard face-to-face notarizations, electronic notarizations and remote online notarizations.

-Yes, the notary needs to be physically located in Pennsylvania when performing a remote online notarization.
+Yes, you need to be physically located in Pennsylvania when performing a remote online notarization.

 Yes, your approval expires at the end of your four-year notary commission or when the technology solution expires, whichever happens first.
 If you want to continue to notarize electronically, remotely or both, you must apply to renew that approval with the Pennsylvania Department of State.
 You also need to renew your agreement with an approved technology solution provider.